blinxjs/blinx-docs/hands-on-counter-application.md

 We should be able to find default counter 0 in browser now.

 This default count 0 is hardcoded in out view, which is not as per the philosophy of Blinx.
 We should be getting all the important data from configuration.
+Lets add the count in configuration

+\`\`\`